dropfred/js-toys/README.md

 Retake on the n-body toy.

-Although the initial n-body simulation is quite funny, the very limited number of bodies involved is very frustrating.
+The initial n-body simulation is quite funny, but the very limited number of bodies involved is very frustrating.
 The two main reasons for that is, first the naive brute force approach with n^2 complexity, and second the fact that drawing to the canvas using the 2d renderer is actually slow.
 So I decided to test another approach using WebGL 2.
 The simulation now runs entirely on the GPU, and the complexity is linear.
 On a computer with a decent graphic card, depending on the settings, more than 300,000 bodies can be simulated at 60 fps, with nearly 0% CPU utilization.
 Also, it now comes with a lot more parameters to play with.
 Note that using a totally different method for computing the dynamics, the results are quite different.
 As a notable difference, collisions are currently not handled in the WebGL version, and this is why attractive forces are not used in this version.

+Although absolutely not perfect (there are some severe limitations, and very occasionally some minor bugs), I am quite satisfied with the result.
+Despite using very basic newtonian physics and crude approximations, results are very organic.

 Few explanations for the demo's settings:
 - When it makes sense, parameters' units are in pixels for length, and seconds for time.
 As an example, velocity is expressed in pixels/second.